software-students-spring2025/1-specification-exercise-stars-and-lasers/README.md

 Franyel Diaz Rodriguez: https://github.com/Franyel1

 ## Stakeholders
-We interviewed Emily S., a university student who is a fomer track and field runner, but now she does soccer and running for fun.
+We interviewed Emily S., a university student who is a former track and field runner, but now she does soccer and running for fun.

 Desires:
 - A map for easy navigation and visualization of routes